zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_memory_maps.rst

 The following Memory Map APIs are provided by :file:`microkernel.h`:

 :cpp:func:`task_mem_map_alloc()`
-   Waits on a block of memory for the period of time defined by the time-out parameter.
+   Wait on a block of memory for the period of time defined by the time-out parameter.

 :c:func:`task_mem_map_free()`
-   Returns a block to a memory map.
+   Return a block to a memory map.

 :cpp:func:`task_mem_map_used_get()`
-   Returns the number of used blocks in a memory map.
+   Return the number of used blocks in a memory map.